monsterkodi/kode/readme.md

 - string interpolation in object keys
 - implicitly returning arrays if last expression is a loop

-Just in case I manage to get it to work, this is what I would like to add instead:
+This is what I would like to add instead:

 - native tests
 - keywords `empty` and `valid`